-The results of the previous Iowa research with liquid swine manure suggested further research to study effects of different P sources on P loss with surface runoff interacting with the P application method and the timing of runoff events.
+The results of the research with liquid swine manure summarized above suggested further research to study effects of different P sources on P loss with surface runoff interacting with the P application method and the timing of runoff events.
 We developed several projects utilizing similar field rainfall simulation techniques using single P application rates of fertilizer and various types of animal manures.

-Figure 2 summarizes results from a study in 21 Iowa fields that investigated the effect of several P sources on the P loss with runoff for events occurring within 24 hours of applying 100 lb P2O5/acre to the soil surface without incorporation into the soil.
-All fields had soybean residue and the soil had not been tilled.
-The concentration of both dissolved (DRP) and total P in the runoff was the highest for fertilizer (DAP), intermediate for liquid swine manure (from pits), and lowest for poultry (solid egg-layer manure) and beef manure (solid feedlot manure with little bedding).
-The ranking of results for fertilizer and liquid swine manure shown by averages in Fig. 2 were similar in all fields, but the ranking for beef and poultry manure switched in a few fields.
-Moreover, at several fields the results for the control receiving no P, beef manure, and poultry manure were statistically similar.
+Figure 2 summarizes results from a study in 21 Iowa fields that investigated the effect of several P sources on the P loss with runoff for events occurring within 24 hours of applying 100 lb P_2O_5 /acre to the soil surface without incorporation into the soil.
+All fields had soybean residue and the soil was not tilled.
+The concentration of both DRP and total P in the runoff was the highest for fertilizer (DAP), intermediate for liquid swine manure (from pits), and lowest for poultry (solid egg-layer manure) and beef manure (solid feedlot manure with little bedding).
+The ranking of the average results shown for fertilizer and liquid swine manure were similar in all fields, but the ranking for beef and poultry manure switched in a few fields.
+Moreover, at some fields there were no statistical differences between the control, beef manure, and poultry manure.
 Contrary to expectations, runoff volume was not clearly affected by the P source and, therefore, results for P loads were similar to concentrations but more variable (not shown).

-Fig. 2.
-Runoff P for rainfall events within 24 hours of broadcast surface application of 100 lb P2O5/acre using several P sources across 21 Iowa sites.
+Figure 2.
+Runoff P for rainfall events within 24 hours of broadcast surface application of 100 lb P2O5/acre using several P sources across 21 lowa sites.
 Numbers on top of the bars indicate percent DRP of the total P.

 Another significant result from this study was that the proportion of dissolved P in the runoff was the highest for fertilizer, intermediate for liquid swine manure, and the lowest and statistically similar for poultry and beef manures.
 Both results can be explained by the higher proportion of P immediately soluble in water in the fertilizer than in the manures (although highly it is variable).
-Therefore, when P is applied without injection or incorporation into the soil in periods of high probability of high intensity of rainfall such as in early spring, the risk of total and dissolved P loss is much higher for fertilizer than for manures.
+Therefore, when P is applied without injection or incorporation into the soil in periods of high probability of high intensity of rainfall, such as in early spring, the risk of total and dissolved P loss is much higher for fertilizer than for manures.

-Figure 3 summarizes results of another study that focused on assessing P loss with surface runoff as affected by the P source (three) and the timing of runoff (three) after applying P to the soil surface without incorporation by tillage or injection.
+Figure 3 summarizes results of a study that assessed P loss with surface runoff as affected by the P source (three) and the timing of runoff (three) after applying P to the soil surface without incorporation by tillage or injection.
 The study was conducted on different areas of two fields during three years, and data shown are averages across years and sites.
-The P sources were DAP fertilizer, liquid swine manure from pits, and egg-layer manure.
-These P sources were applied at 100 lb P2O5/acre in the fall shortly after harvesting corn or soybean grain.
-The times of runoff treatments applied to different plots after the one-time P application were within 24 hours, after 10 days with or without light rainfall since the P application that wetted the soil but did not cause runoff, and snowmelt runoff.
-The fall rainfall events were created by rainfall simulations, and the snowmelt runoff was collected during winter and until early March as it occurred naturally.
+The P treatments were DAP fertilizer, liquid swine manure from pits, and egg-layer manure; all applied at 100 lb $P_2O_5/acre$ in the fall shortly after harvesting corn or soybean grain.
+The times of runoff treatments were within 24 hours of the P application in the fall, after 10 days with or without light rainfall since that wetted the soil but did not cause runoff, and snowmelt runoff during winter and early spring.
+The fall rainfall events were created by rainfall simulations, and the snowmelt runoff was collected as it occurred naturally.

-Fig. 3.
+Figure 3.
 Dissolved and total P concentration in runoff after applying three P sources in the fall with runoff occurring within 24 hours, 10 days after, 10 days after and light rainfall the wetted the soil, and in winter as snowmelt.
 Numbers on top of the bars indicate percent DRP of the total P.